randomtruffles/Dominion_League/rules.md

 ### <a name="4.6"></a>4.6 Table settings reference

-The following settings, found under "Advanced Options", are set by default when you create a new table on Dominion Online.
+The following settings are set by default when you create a new table on Dominion Online.
 Per [4.5](#4.5), you should use these settings, but you do not need to set them directly.
 They are listed here for your information and reference.

 <a name="4.6.1"></a>4.6.1.
 "Allow spectators" should be set to Yes.

 <a name="4.6.2"></a>4.6.2.
-"Respect Familiar cards" should be off.
+For games using expansions and a Card Pool Level of 2 or higher, the "Disliked" and "Banned" options for "Respected Cards" should be on.
+The "Liked" option should be off.

 <a name="4.6.3"></a>4.6.3.
-For games using expansions, "Respect disliked cards" and "Respect banned cards" should be on.
-"Respect liked cards" should be off.
+"Extra Allies" should be off.

 <a name="4.6.4"></a>4.6.4.
-“Extra Menagerie” should be off.
+"Rated game" should be off.

 <a name="4.6.5"></a>4.6.5.
-"Rated game" should be off.
+"Show VP counter" should be on.

 <a name="4.6.6"></a>4.6.6.
-"Show VP counter" should be on.
+"Card Pool Level" should be set to 10.

 <a name="4.6.7"></a>4.6.7.
-Under "Select Kingdom Cards", no particular cards, landscapes, landscape types, or expansions should be selected or excluded.
+Under "Kingdom Options", no particular cards, landscapes, landscape types, or expansions should be selected or excluded.
+Colonies and Shelters should be set to random.
 This will result in a randomly-generated kingdom using all cards that either player has access to, with zero to two landscapes and a maximum of one Way.

 ### <a name="4.7"></a>4.7.
 Modifying table settings